AnkitJha13/Movie-Mania/README.md

 - Search Movies: Users can search for movies related to the "Fast and Furious" franchise.
 - Movie Details: Get detailed information about each movie, including title, release year, plot summary, and more.
 - Responsive Design: The application is designed to work seamlessly across different screen sizes and devices.
+- This ”Movie Connect” also features real-time box office statistics, IMDb ratings, and direct IMDb links to elevate the user experience.

 # Usage
 ## Search Movies:
 - On the home page, you'll find a search bar.
 Enter keywords related to the "Fast and Furious" franchise, such as character names, locations, or related terms.
 Press "Enter" or click the search icon to retrieve a list of movies that match your search.

 ## View Movie Details:
 - Click on a movie from the search results to view detailed information about it.
-This includes the movie's title, release year, synopsis, and other relevant information.
+- This includes the movie's title, release year, synopsis, and other relevant information.
-- This ”Movie Connect” also features real-time box office statistics, IMDb ratings, and direct IMDb links to elevate the user experience.

 ## Responsive Design:
 - The application is designed to be responsive, ensuring a consistent experience across various devices, including desktops, tablets, and mobile phones.